Why Alberta for your next clinical trial?

 High willingness of population to participate in clinical trials

 Effective ethics framework

 Centralized processes help ensure faster start-up times and less administrative burdens.
 Our centralized, single-review REB platform – the REB Exchange – allows for one ethics application to cover most sites across the province.
-Alberta has three Human Research Ethics boards that oversee trials involving human participants.
-These are the Health Research Ethics Board of Alberta (HREBA), the University of Alberta Health Research Ethics Board (HREB) and the University of Calgary Conjoint Health Research Ethics Board (CHREB).
+Alberta has two Human Research Ethics boards that collaborate to oversee trials involving human participants.
+These are the University of Alberta Health Research Ethics Board (HREB) and the University of Calgary Conjoint Health Research Ethics Board (CHREB).